-The launch of our Digital Engagement programme, funded with part of the money provided by the first round of the Culture Recovery Fund, started with ten, very succesful online workshops for HCT volunteers.
-The workshops were designed to encourage local volunteer groups to find new and innovative ways in which to engage with audiances long-term, and by doing so, encourage wider public support for individual chapels and the Trust as a whole.
-The topics of the workshop sessions included; How… Read More »Digital Engagement Project Delivers Volunteer Workshops.
+The launch of our Digital Engagement programme, funded by the money we received from the first round of the Culture Recovery Fund, started with ten, very successful online workshops for HCT volunteers.
+The workshops were designed to encourage local volunteer groups to find new and innovative ways in which to engage with audiences long-term, and by doing so, encourage wider public support for individual chapels and the Trust as a whole.
+The themes of the workshop sessions included How to… Read More »Digital Engagement Project Delivers Volunteer Workshops.

 PLEASE SUPPORT OUR EMERGENCY CAMPAIGN TO RAISE £20,000 As a charity Historic Chapels Trust is dependent on donations to care for its exceptional collection of Nonconformist and Catholic chapels.
 We are committed to protecting these vital strands of our history but the cancellation and postponement of events including weddings and concerts, due to COVID-19, has had a significant impact on our income.
 We are delighted that thanks to your generosity we have exceeded our orginal target of £10,000.
 However, with an… Read More »Emergency Funding Campaign

 Historic Chapels Trust is delighted to announce that it has received a grant of £105,600 from the Government’s Culture Recovery Fund which is delivered in a partnership between the Department for Digital, Culture, Media and Sport, Arts Council England, British Film Institute, Historic England and the National Lottery Heritage Fund as part of the #HereForCulture campaign.
 COVID-19 has had a devastating effect on Historic Chapels Trust.
 The closure of our chapels in March, alongside the postponement and cancellation of events and… Read More »Historic Chapels Trust Receives £105,600 From Culture Recovery Fund